Employment Privacy Statement

 - Job application information, such as a resume, an application, background check, and public records information

-- Government identification numbers
+- Government identification numbers and documents

 - Benefits and pension information, such as benefits elections for welfare, disability, leave, medical, or other benefits and associated dependent information